thisarray/thisarray.github.io/index.md

 - [Wireframe 57](Wireframe-57/lords-midnight-source-code/lords.html) Code your own landscape engine
 - [Wireframe 58](Wireframe-58/source-code-skateboarding/skateordie.html) Code an homage to the classic Skate Or Die!
 - [Wireframe 59](Wireframe-59/bombjack-source-code/bombjack.html) Code an explosive homage to Bomb Jack
+- [Wireframe 60](Wireframe-60/fantasy-city.html) Create a fantasy city using nothing more than some dice and a few handy tables
+- [Wireframe 60](Wireframe-60/source-code-braid/braid.html) Travel back in time with Braid
+- [Wireframe 61](Wireframe-61/zelda-like/zelda.html) Code your own top-down Zelda-like
+- [Wireframe 61](Wireframe-61/zelda-like/zelda_random.html) A version of Zelda-like with a procedurally generated world so the adventure never ends
+- [Wireframe 62](Wireframe-62/guitar-hero-source-code/guitarhero.html) Make a Guitar Hero-style rhythm action game

 ## My own creations